Dissertation Writing Format and Guidelines

 These are key issues that should remain uppermost in your mind as you work on your dissertation.
 This is a piece of scholarly, academic work.
 The dissertation process is valuable for a number of reasons:

-1. The dissertation is an opportunity to integrate the knowledge that you have acquired through studying various modules throughout the programme and for the student to explore in detail an area of interest.
+1. The dissertation is an opportunity to integrate the knowledge that you have acquired through studying various modules throughout the program and for the student to explore in detail an area of interest.

 2. The dissertation process will help develop key personal skills that will be of value to employers such as information gathering, project management, time management, data analysis and report writing